mlawre01/STAT545-HW-Hawe-Nicole/HW03/Task_2.md

 | Asia      |   739.9811|
 | Asia      |   786.1134|

-I could also interpret the spread to mean the mean GdpPerCap with the standard deviation for each continent so I did that as well:
+I could also interpret the spread as the mean GdpPerCap with the standard deviation for each continent so I did that as well:

 ``` r
 n4 <- gapminder %>%